Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/3.ngsi-v2-to-ldes/README.md

 To verify that all systems in the context (except for the generator) are available (please subsitute the correct ports if changed):

 ### LDES Client Workflow
 The Apache NiFi server needs a couple of minutes to start.
-Use your favorite browser to connect to the Apache NiFi User Interface at [Apache NiFi user interface](https://localhost:8443/nifi) and use your credentials (provided in the `user.env` file) to login.
+Use your favorite browser to connect to the Apache NiFi User Interface at [Apache NiFi user interface](https://localhost:8443/nifi).

 ### Mongo Database
 Browse to http://localhost:27017 or use Bash command: